Weather-hardened ArcticShark readies for Alaska

 Atmospheric conditions are changing more dramatically in the sensitive Arctic than in the rest of the world.
 Scientists want to measure the properties of the region’s clouds, aerosols, and precipitation.

-The ArcticShark will undergo flight testing through March 17 at the Eastern Region Oregon Airport in Pendleton, home to the Pendleton UAS range, which is part of the Pan-Pacific UAS Test Range Complex managed by the University of Alaska Fairbanks.
+The ArcticShark will undergo flight testing through March 17 at the Eastern Oregon Regional Airport in Pendleton, home to the Pendleton UAS range, which is part of the Pan-Pacific UAS Test Range Complex managed by the University of Alaska Fairbanks.
 The range complex is one of six official Federal Aviation Administration (FAA) test sites.

 The new data-scooping UAS is owned by the U.S. Department of Energy (DOE) and managed by the Atmospheric Radiation Measurement (ARM) Climate Research Facility, a DOE national scientific user facility.
 It was created by Navmar Applied Sciences Corporation (NASC) in Pennsylvania and will be flown by two NASC-trained pilots on staff at the Pacific Northwest National Laboratory (PNNL) in Richland, Washington.
 After its 2018 trial flights, the ArcticShark will be made available to scientists around the world.